Stoichiometry

 Also known as: chemical calculations

-The branch of chemistry that calculates the quantities of reactants and products in chemical reactions.
-Predicts how much product you'll get or how much reactant you need.
+The branch of chemistry that uses balanced chemical equations and mole ratios to calculate the precise quantities of reactants consumed and products formed in chemical.
+Stoichiometry predicts how much product a reaction will yield and how much of each reactant is required.

 Using the recipe (balanced equation) to figure out how much of each ingredient you need.